rodan123/piblock/README.md

 1) Added text output formated to iphone ssh screen to display program status and call handling information.

 2) Added code to perform an additional check.
-Upon recieving a call from a number that is not already on either the whitelist or the blacklist, the program checks to see if the number has been reported at 800notes.com.
+Upon receiving a call from a number that is not already on either the whitelist or the blacklist, the program checks to see if the number has been reported at 800notes.com.
    The program is brutal, if the number has been reported, it terminates the call and adds the caller's name to the blacklist.